Ragoût de viande avec pommes de terre, carottes et feuille de laurier dans un bol sur une table en bois.

 Curry massaman - Piler les clous de girofle, les graines de coriandre, le cumin et le poivre blanc jusqu’à obtenir une poudre fine.

-• Pound the chiles until coarsely crushed.
+• Pound the chilies until coarsely crushed.

 Curry massaman - Piler les piments jusqu’à ce qu’ils soient grossièrement broyés.